SalesforceCommerceCloud/raml-toolkit/docs/CONTRIBUTING.md

 * Functionality used by multiple commands should be located in `src/common`.
 * All implementation files should be accompanied by test files of the same name that test the implementation.

+### Testing commands

+* To run the compiled JavaScript, run `./bin/run my-command ...`
+* To run the TypeScript source, run `./bin/run-dev my-command ...`

 ### Debugging Oclif

 Oclif is inextricably tied to the compiled JavaScript.
 If something isn't working, run `npm run compile` and try again.